Ersanio/snes-assembly-book/docs/indepth/techniques.md

 In this case, it's possible to loop through ‭32769 bytes of data at most.

 ### Looping with an "end-of-data" check.
 This method basically keeps looping and iterating through values, until it reaches some kind of an "end-of-data" marker.
 Generally speaking, this value is something that the code normally never uses as an actual value.
-In most cases, it is the value `$FF` or `$FFFF`, although the decision is entirely up to the programmer.
+The general consensus for this value is `$FF` or `$FFFF`, although the decision is entirely up to the programmer.
 Here's an example which uses such a marker.

 This type of loop is especially handy when it needs to process multiple tables with the exact same logic, but with varying table sizes.
 One example of such implementation is loading levels; The logic to parse levels is always the same, but the levels vary in size.